SoftSmithy/softsmithy-lib/README.txt

 Contains:

-softsmithy-lib-core-v${project.version}.jar             - The SoftSmithy Utility Library
+softsmithy-lib-core-${project.version}.jar                    - The SoftSmithy Utility Library - Core
-softsmithy-lib-core-v${project.version}-sources.jar     - The source code
+softsmithy-lib-core-${project.version}-sources.jar            - The SoftSmithy Utility Library - Core source code softsmithy-lib-persistence-${project.version}.jar             - The SoftSmithy Utility Library - Persistence
-docs-directory                                      - Contains the Javadoc, a tutorial and samples
+softsmithy-lib-persistence-${project.version}-sources.jar     - The SoftSmithy Utility Library - Persistence source code docs-directory                                            - Contains the Javadoc, a tutorial and samples

 Note: This is a pre-alpha version and the API is still subject to change!
 If you have any questions or comments feel free to contact me: puce@users.sourceforge.net

-Note: This library has the following dependencies:
+Note: softsmithy-lib-persistence-${project.version}.jar has the following dependencies:
 - JPA (just the org.softsmithy.lib.persistence package; tested with EclipseLink 2.0)